elecomexp/portfolio/battleship_videogame/README.md

 # Battleship Video Game

-This project is a custom Python implementation of the classic game "Battleship".
+This project is a custom Python implementation of the classic board game "Battleship".

 ## Game Overview